|Honda C-100 Dream||Honda CBF 250 Twister||Classic & Rare Bikes|

 I followed from a close distance the careers of race drivers such as Alex Dias Ribeiro, Nelson Piquet, Roberto Pupo Moreno, the Fittipaldi brothers (Wilson and Emerson), José Carlos Pace, Luiz Carlos Greco, Bird Clemente, Minho and Dézinho (both from Goiania).

 The main meeting point for the Brazilian race drivers was the Volkswagen and Yamaha dealership Camber.
 Alex Dias Ribeiro built a very succesful prototype - o Patinho Feio / the Ugly Duckling.
 Nelson Piquet, at that time, more precisely at the beginning of 1972 was only Nelsinho da Camber.
 We attended the University of Brasilia, and used to chat at the corridors of the North Wing of the University.
-He was doing Philosofy and I was doing Economics.
+He was doing Mechanical Engineering and I was doing Economics.
 Piquet used to drive a Yamaha DT 125 (Made in Japan) and I was always with my Yamaha YF5 (the little 50cc).
 Roberto Pupo Moreno, was only a 14 years old youngster, he was the Camber's "Baixinho", a smart kid eager to learn all the mechanical tricks taught by Pedrao (a very talented mechanic and all-round do-it-all at the workshop).
 The business was run as a coop, where everyone was ready to take part in all activities.
 Baixinho used to drive a Yamaha Mini-enduro (50 cc).

 It is clear and vivid in my memory the test drive Camber promoted for the Yamaha XS 650 cc, in 1972.
 It was held at the parking area of the Rei Pele Stadium in Brasília - D.F.
 That bike made a huge impression on me by then.
 Now, by the end of 2011, when surfing at the Internet I came across a website that shows a restored 1971 Yamaha XS 650 exactly the same model I tested back in 1972.
 That was a brand new bike they had in stock, despite being a one year old bike.
-Another site worth checking showing a fine example of another restored 1971 model is published at the following address.
+Another site worth checking showing some fine examples of restored 1971 model is published at the following address.

 At that time there were only few motorcycles in Brasilia, and every time we would go there our bikes drew attention from the enthusiasts.
 We can't forget that those were the times of the beginning of the 'silent invasion' of the Japanese bikes in Brazil.
 Nowadays things have changed, but despite of that Goiania still has much more motorcycles than Brasilia; in reality Goiania has one the greatest proportion of motorcycles in relation to population, and motorcycles in relation to the number of cars nationally considering this data.